NavigationContentFooter

 Configuring outgoing emails

 Your Zulip is now running, however, it cannot send any email notifications in its current state.
 To send emails we configure a transactional email provider using SMTP which will take care of the delivery of all notifications Zulip sends out.
-In this tutorial we use the free-tier offer from SendInBlue, but you are free to use any transactional email provider.
-Be aware that using SMTP credentials of an inbound email provider (like Google Mail) may flag your mails as spam and have an impact on the delivery reliability of the notifications.
+In this tutorial, we use the free-tier offer from SendInBlue, but you are free to use any transactional email provider.
+Be aware that using the SMTP credentials of an inbound email provider (like Google Mail) may flag your emails as spam and have an impact on the delivery reliability of the notifications.

 1. Open the Zulip configuration file in a text editor: